stackrox/infra/DEPLOYMENT.md

 `make configuration-upload`

+## Regenerating the localhost certificates for the gRPC gateway

+The connection for the gRPC gateway is secured by a self-generated "localhost" certificate.
+To regenerate the certificate, run: `./scripts/cert/renew.sh <local|development|production>`.

 ## Creating a Tag for Release

 To create a full GitHub release, draft a new release from the console.